Marketing & Communications Officer / Senior Officer

 - Innovative, creative and analytical with a track record of managing marketing projects.

-- Basic knowledge of design software, such as photoshop, illustrator or InDesign
+- Knowledge of design software, such as photoshop, illustrator or InDesign.

 - Excellent command of written and spoken English & Chinese (Cantonese) is a must.